 Examples of using the UNIQUE function

-The following examples illustrate how to use the UNIQUE function.
+The following examples illustrate how to use the UNIQUE function in Excel.

 Example 1 – The difference between unique and distinct